- What is SMS Messages Carrier Filtering?

 - Create professional messages and clearly identify yourself - to reduce the chances of getting filtered it is in your best interest to create professional and legible messages.
 Lengthy, exaggerated, and aggressive language should be avoided.
 Identify your business to remind the recipient who you are and that he gave his consent to receive your message.

-- Personalize your content and change numbers – large amount of identical messages sent from the same number are more likely to get flagged and blocked by filtering algorithms.
+- Personalize your content and change numbers – a large number of identical messages sent from the same number are more likely to get flagged and blocked by filtering algorithms.
 Using Telebroad's APIs, try to personalize each message to the recipient by including his name or any other information he provided when he registered.
 If you are not using code to send messages, at least try to send messages from different numbers.

 United States Specifics